liam-gh/liam-gh/README.md

 *Hello, I'm Liam!
 Welcome to my GitHub profile.*

-In September 2025, I'll be studying a degree in Bsc Computer Science, where I hope to learn to build cool projects from the ground up.
+In September 2025, I'll be studying a degree in BSc Computer Science, where I hope to learn to build cool projects from the ground up.
 In preperation for my studies, I am actively learning the fundamentals of many programming languages, notably, JavaScript & Python.
 I'm hoping to produce 2-3 working projects on here before I start my degree in September.